 I also didn’t really like the characterization of Bobi Jewell (Judith Light) for the most part.
 For most of the episodes, they portray her as shrill and accusatory, which I thought was unfair.
 But hey, at least the series is kinder to Kathy Scruggs (Carla Gugino) than the film Richard Jewell was.

 What I’m Listening To This Month

-I’m still listening to my regular podcasts, but I have added some new ones.
+I’m still listening to my regular podcasts (listed in my Pop Culture Free Time: November 2020), but I have added some new ones.
 One new one I’m listening to is Something Was Wrong.
 I’ve listened to the first season so far.
 It follows Sara’s story, as she recounts how she gradually realized that her fiance was abusive.

 That might sound strange–that she had to realize it.
 But as Tiffany Reese, the host, points out, a lot of true crime podcasts run on shock.
 There’s the stunning revelation or the twist.
 But not all crimes unfold like that.
 Sara’s ex wasn’t violent, except to HER DOG (which she didn’t know about), but he was still abusive.
 So the podcast is a valuable and important look at how insidious abuse can be and how emotional abusers can be just as manipulative as violent ones.